 I think it possible though that South Devon may turn out to be the best place to make English white wines.
 Sharpham Wines Sandridge Barton estate have been doing just that for over forty years.
 The vineyard is in a south facing bowl just above the River Dart.

-This award winning Bacchus took gold at the Wine GB awards and it is an example of how good still English wines can be.
+This award winning Bacchus took gold at the Wine GB awards in 2019 and it is an example of how good still English wines can be.

 Stop Ferment literally means that the ferment is stopped.
 The fermentation tank is closely monitored and tasted frequently in order to detect the perfect balance of natural grape sweetness and tingly acidity.
 The tank is then cooled to below five degrees to stop the fermentation.